 The correspondence in the shape of F-programs with positive logic programs may incorrectly lead us to think that the expressive power of the current proposal is lower than full logic programming with default negation.
 In this section we show that this impression is wrong - the use of default values constitutes an alternative to default negation.

-Contrarily to the previous translations, that showed how to convert functional programs into normal or extended logic programs, we will do here the opposite operation.
-In the case of a normal program, the conversion is quite straightforward.
-Assume we have a (ground) normal logic program P with Herbrand Base $\mathcal{H}$ .
-Then, we would just declare each ground atom $p \in \mathcal{H}$ as a 0-ary boolean function p: boolean = false, so that it is assumed to be false by default.
-Then, the only transformation needed in program rules would be replacing each default literal (not p) by the F-literal $\neg p$ (that is, p = false).
-Notice how, explicit negation behaves as default negation when we have default value false.
+To this aim, we show now how to make the converse translation, that is, from a normal logic program to an F-program.
+Assume we have a (ground) normal logic program P with Herbrand Base \mathcal{H} .
+We can define its corresponding F-program P_F by declaring each ground atom $p \in \mathcal{H}$ as a 0-ary boolean function p: boolean = false, (i.e., false by default) and replacing each default literal (not p) in P by the F-literal $\neg p$ (that is, p=false).